BestReviews is reader-supported and may earn an affiliate commission. Details

 Snow has a way of creeping into boots and up pants legs.
 But if you choose boots with a toggle-fastened, adjustable cord around the top, you may be able to avoid this.
 The wearer can easily tighten the boots enough to keep out the cold and snow, yet not enough to hinder circulation or otherwise create discomfort.

 If their feet are freezing, you can bet your kids are going to beat a hasty retreat from winter playtime.
 Snow boots that are rated for protection down to a stated temperature have been lab-tested for insulation performance.
-If you live in an area that regularly drops below freezing, this is especially important.
+If you live in an area that regularly drops under freezing, this is especially important.
 You’ll normally find the cold rating on the box or tags included with the boots.

 Some inexpensive snow boots are merely water-resistant, meaning dampness can still seep in through the seams or fabric.
 A good-quality snow boot is sealed along all seams and has a gusseted tongue that keeps out snow, moisture, and chilly temperatures.

-Snow boots should reach well above your child’s ankles – up to mid-calf is best.
+Snow boots should reach well over your child’s ankles – up to mid-calf is best.
 To keep pants tucked in, look for boots with a padded collar.
 This adds a bit of extra snugness to hold the leg of the pants in place.

 Don’t assume that you need to buy snow boots in a bigger size than your little one normally wears to fit over thick socks.
 Snow boots are generally sized a little wider and longer to accommodate thick socks, so you’ll likely do best with your child’s usual size.